day8/re-frame/docs/FAQs/UseASubscriptionInAnEventHandler.md

        ....)))
 ```

+Notes:
+1. `inject-sub` is an interceptor which will get the subscription value and add it to coeffects (somehow)
+2. The event handler obtains the value from coeffects

+So how to write this interceptor?

 ### Solutions

-re-frame doesn't yet have a built in interceptor to do this injection.
+re-frame doesn't yet have a builtin `inject-sub` interceptor to do this injection.

-So you'll need to create your own or you may want to use this 3rd party library:
+I'd suggest you use this 3rd party library:
 https://github.com/vimsical/re-frame-utils/blob/master/src/vimsical/re_frame/cofx/inject.cljc